 WORK?
-In a Failure to Pay Rent case, if the tenant does not pay all rent and costs determined by the court to be due, the tenant may be evicted.
+To begin the process of eviction, the landlord requests a Warrant of Restitution.
+In a Failure to Pay Rent case, if the tenant does not pay all rent and costs determined by the Court to be due, If the tenant does not pay all rent and costs. determined by the Court to be due, the tenant may be evicted.
 If a landlord has obtained a judgment of possession, a request for a Warrant of Restitution must be filed within 60 days of the judgment or the expiration of any stay of execution.
 Generally, the tenant may prevent eviction by paying all rent and costs due at any time before the eviction.
 This is known as the tenant's right of redemption.

-Exception: Foreclosure of the right of redemption: If there have been 3 prior judgments for possession (4 in Baltimore City) in the preceding 12 months, the court may foreclose (deny) the right of redemption.
+Exception: Foreclosure of the right of redemption: If there have been 3 prior judgments for possession (4 in Baltimore City) in the preceding 12 months, the Court may foreclose (deny) the right of redemption.